reyhc29/yari/README.md

 ## Why Yari?

 It simply was about time!
+Not too late to realize that my wife has been a huge source of inspiration, wisdom and understanding in my profesional live.
+There has beeen so many lines of code that I have wrote by her side that it makes this library deserve that name ;-)